-We found 61.1\% (n=91) of the collections whose Twitter account was removed, and 48 64.7\% (n=48) of collections whose accounts which were suspended were imitating a legitimate NFT collection, and sharing phishing links to steal the victim's cryptocurrency wallet credentials. \shirin{The presentation flow should get better.
-In the data collection, you didn't talk about how you detected accounts that share phishing links.
-Here is the first time you talk about them.
-Like we do not know yet how many collections in total share phishing links.
-Perhaps just remove them from here and explain them in nft-phishing.}\sayak{Fixed} Also, $29$ NFT collections sharing phishing links were still active during the duration of the study.
-We study the general characteristics of these URLs more closely during our analysis of NFT-based phishing attacks in Section~\ref{nft-phishing}.
-On the other hand, 34.8\% (n=52) of the removed collection Twitter accounts, and 16 (~21.6\%) of the suspended collections Twitter accounts, after having completed their minting phase (i.e., when users can purchase the NFT tokens in exchange for cryptocurrency funds), had abandoned the project, indicating a rug-pull.
+We found that 61.1\% (n=91) of the projects whose Twitter accounts were removed and 64.7\% (n=48) of projects whose accounts were suspended were imitating a legitimate NFT collection, and sharing phishing links to steal the victim's cryptocurrency wallet credentials.
+Also, $29$ NFT collections sharing phishing links were active during the entire duration of the study.
+On the other hand, 34.8\% (n=52) of the removed collection Twitter accounts, and 16 (21.6\%) of the suspended collections Twitter accounts, after having completed their minting phase (i.e., when users can purchase the NFT tokens in exchange for cryptocurrency funds), had abandoned the project, indicating a rug-pull.